-Pro Vice Chancellor - Research and Scholarship: Professor Peter Childs
+Pro Vice Chancellor - Research & Scholarship: Professor Peter Childs

 Director of Graduate School: Professor Máirtín Mac an Ghaill